Package 'renv'

 actions

 The action(s) to perform with the requested repositories.
 This can either be "snapshot", in which renv will generate a lockfile based on the latest versions of the packages available from repos, or "restore" if you'd like to install those packages.
-You can use c("snapshot", "restore") if you'd like to generate a lockfile and install those packages in the same step.
+You can use c("snapshot", "restore") if you'd like to generate a lockfile and install those packages in a single call.

 project